Homotopy groups and quantitative Sperner-type lemma: Framed cobordisms and homotopy group of spheres

-\begin{thm} Let $X^{n+k+1}$ with $n\ge 1$ and $k\ge0$ be a compact orientable smooth manifold with boundary $\partial X$.
-Then $\Omega_k^{fr}(X,\partial X)$ corresponds bijectively to the set $[(X,\partial X),(D^{n+1},S^n)]$ of relative homotopy classes of maps $(X,\partial X)$ to $(D^{n+1},\partial D^{n+1})$. \end{thm}
+\begin{thm} Let $Y^{n+k+1}$ with $n\ge 1$ and $k\ge0$ be a compact orientable smooth manifold with boundary $\partial Y$.
+Then $\Pi_k(Y)$ corresponds bijectively to the set $[(Y,\partial Y),(D^{n+1},S^n)]$ of relative homotopy classes of maps $(Y,\partial Y)$ to $(D^{n+1},\partial D^{n+1})$. \end{thm}

-\begin{proof} The proof of Pontryagin's theorem is cogently described in many textbooks, for instance, Milnor's book \cite{Milnor}, Hirsch's and Ranicki's books \cite{Hir,Ran}.
+\begin{proof} The proof of Pontryagin's theorem is cogently described in many textbooks, for instance, in books by Milnor \cite{Milnor}, Hirsch \cite{Hir}, Ranicki \cite{Ran}, and very interesting lecture notes by Putman \cite{Putman}.
 Actually, this theorem can be proved by very similar arguments as the Pontryagin theorem.

-Let $f:(X,\partial X)\to(D^{n+1},S^{n})$ be a smooth map, $y\in S^n$ be a regular value of $\partial f$, $z\in D^{n+1}\setminus S^n$ be a regular value of $f$, $v=\{v_1,...,v_{n}\}$ be a positively oriented basis for the tangent space $T_{y}S^n$ and $v_0$ be a vector in ${\mathbb R}^n$ such that $\{v_0,v_1,...,v_{n}\}$ is its basis.
+Let $f:(Y,\partial Y)\to(D^{n+1},S^{n})$ be a smooth map, $y\in S^n$ be a regular value of $\partial f$, $z\in D^{n+1}\setminus S^n$ be a regular value of $f$, $v=\{v_1,...,v_{n}\}$ be a positively oriented basis for the tangent space $T_{y}S^n$ and $v_0$ be a vector in ${\mathbb R}^n$ such that $\{v_0,v_1,...,v_{n}\}$ is its basis.
 Let $\gamma$ be a smooth non-singular path in $D^{n+1}$ framed with $v$, connecting $z$ and $y$ such that the tangent vector to $\gamma$ at $z$ is $v_0$.
 Then $\Pi(f,y,z,\gamma)$ can be defined as a framed relative pair $(f^{-1}(z),f^{-1}(y))$ with $W=f^{-1}(\gamma)$.

 To prove the theorem we can use the same steps 1, 2, 3 as above.
-It can be shown that $\Pi: [(X,\partial X),(D^{n+1},S^n)]\to \Omega_k^{fr}(X,\partial X)$ is well--defined and is a bijection.
+It can be shown that $\Pi: [(Y,\partial Y),(D^{n+1},S^n)]\to \Pi_k(Y)$ is well--defined and is a bijection.
 In the next section we consider details of this construction for simplicial maps. \end{proof}

-{\em Proof of Theorem \ref{RCor}.} Pontryagin's theorem and Theorem \ref{RPont} yield bijective correspondences $\Omega_k^{fr}(S^{n+k})\cong \pi_{n+k}(S^n)$ and $\Omega_k^{fr}(D^{n+k+1},S^{n+k})\cong \pi_{n+k+1}(D^{n+1},S^n)$.
+{\em Proof of Theorem \ref{RCor}.} Pontryagin's theorem and Theorem \ref{RPont} yield bijective correspondences $\Pi_k(S^{n+k})\cong \pi_{n+k}(S^n)$ and $\Pi_k(D^{n+k+1})\cong \pi_{n+k+1}(D^{n+1},S^n)$.
 The well--known isomorphism $\pi_{n+k+1}(D^{n+1},S^n)\cong \pi_{n+k}(S^n)$ follows from the long exact sequence of relative homotopy groups:

 This completes the proof. $\Box$